Sylvain-Bugat/blog-sources/content/post/8-queens-puzzle/introduction.md

 Source: sequence [A000170](http://oeis.org/A000170) on [OEIS](http://oeis.org/).

-On a classic chessboard there is 92 distinct solutionsn and this chessboard is one solution:
+On a classic chessboard there is 92 distinct solutions and this chessboard is one of them:

 <div id="solutionBoard" style="width: 400px"></div>